 - Family history – Your odds of developing macular degeneration are higher if you have a family history of the disease.

-- Race – Macular degeneration is more common in whites than it is in other races, especially after age 75.
+- Race – Macular degeneration is more common in Caucasians than it is in other races, especially after age 75.

 - Gender – Women are more likely than are men to develop macular degeneration.

 - Smoking – Smoking cigarettes increases your risk of macular degeneration.

 - Diet – A diet that includes few fruits and vegetables may increase the risk of macular degeneration.

 - High blood pressure – Diseases that affect the circulatory system, such as high blood pressure, may increase the risk of macular degeneration.

 - High cholesterol – An elevated cholesterol level in your blood is associated with an increased risk of macular degeneration

 There are signs that the disease is present in the eye.
 If you are experiencing any of the following symptoms you should see an ophthalmologist immediately: